jan-imbi/UncoupledIsoReg/README.md

 [![Codecov test coverage](https://codecov.io/gh/jan-imbi/UncoupledIsoReg/branch/master/graph/badge.svg)](https://app.codecov.io/gh/jan-imbi/UncoupledIsoReg?branch=master)
 <!-- badges: end -->

-This R package implements the algorithm proposed by [Rigollet & Weed in their 2019 paper](https://doi.org/10.1093/imaiai/iaz006) to solve the uncoupled isotonic regression problem.
-You can check out an example
+This R package implements the algorithm proposed by [Rigollet & Weed in their 2019 paper](https://doi.org/10.1093/imaiai/iaz006) to solve the uncoupled isotonic regression problem for normal and Bernoulli errors.
+You can read about the theory for the Bernoulli error case in our paper: (Meis J., Mammen E. (2021) Uncoupled Isotonic Regression with Discrete Errors.
+In: Daouia A., Ruiz-Gazen A. (eds) Advances in Contemporary Statistics and Econometrics.
+Springer, Cham.)[https://doi.org/10.1007/978-3-030-73249-3_7]

 ## Installation